suraj-only-git/mslearn-ai-fundamentals/Instructions/Labs/10-document-intelligence.md

    ![](media/lab10-01.png)

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:

-    > - Click Lab Validation tab located at the upper right corner of the lab guide section and navigate to the Lab Validation tab.
+- Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.
-    > - Hit the Validate button for the corresponding task.
+- Hit the Validate button for the corresponding task.
+If you receive a success message, you can proceed to the next task.
-    > - If you receive a success message, you can proceed to the next task.
-If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+- If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-    > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
+- If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

 ## Learn more